 This most commonly refers to the difference between the Medicare Benefits Schedule Fee for a medical service and the amount covered by Medicare.
-It can also refer to the uninsured difference between the fee charged for a service and the benefit paid by Emergency Services Health (and Medicare if applicable), in effect your out-of-pocket cost.
-It can also refer to the uninsured difference between the fee charged for a service and the benefit paid by Emergency Services Health (and Medicare if applicable), in effect your out-of-pocket cost.
+It can also refer to the uninsured difference between the fee charged for a service and the benefit paid by our Fund (and Medicare if applicable), in effect your out-of-pocket cost.
+It can also refer to the uninsured difference between the fee charged for a service and the benefit paid by our Fund (and Medicare if applicable), in effect your out-of-pocket cost.

 Accommodation included in your hospital cover generally includes all in-hospital services such as meals, bed and nursing care.
 Accommodation does not include take home or personal items, e.g. toiletries, television, hairdressing, manicure etc

 A person who has been admitted to a hospital.
 This does not include a person being treated in the out-patient or accident & emergency sections of a hospital.

 The maximum cumulative total benefit limits payable in the lifetime of the member on a particular service.
 Where lifetime limits apply, any benefits paid by your previous private health insurer are treated as part of this Lifetime Limit.

 Medicare Benefits Schedule (MBS)

 A list of medical services and fees recognised by the Australian Government.

 The use of the words “membership” and “member” in this website relates to the policyholder (Contributor) and all dependents under the policy of the Fund.
 It does not imply member voting rights as described in the constitution of Police Health Limited ABN 86 135 221 519 .